st3fan/dovecot-xaps-daemon/README.md

 Privacy
 -------

-Each time a message is received, dovecot-xaps-daemon sends Apple a TLS-secured HTTP request, which Apple uses to send a notification over a persistent connection maintained to between the user's device and Apple's push notification servers.
+Each time a message is received, dovecot-xaps-daemon sends Apple a TLS-secured HTTP/2 request, which Apple uses to send a notification over a persistent connection maintained to between the user's device and Apple's push notification servers.

 The request contains the following information: a device token (used by Apple to identify which device should be sent a push notification), an account ID (used by the user's device to identify which account it should poll for new messages), and a certificate topic.
 The certificate topic identifies the server to Apple and is hardcoded in the certificate issued by Apple and setup in the configuration for dovecot-xaps-daemon.